fluent/fluentd-docs-gitbook/plugins/input/http.md

 |:-----|:--------|:-----------------|:--------|
 | enum | tcp     | tls      | 1.5.0  |

-This section is for using SSL transport.
+This section is for using TLS transport.

 ```
 <transport tls>